martin557/Elk-Stack/Ansible/ELK/ELK/ELK.md

 72.65.221.165.

-Machines within the network can only be accessed by a Jump Box via SSH.
+Machines within the network can only be accessed by the Jump Box's Ansible container via SSH.
 The Jump Box was the only machine that was allowed access to ELK.
 It was accessed via the Jump Box's public IP address of 40.85.168.70.

 A summary of the access policies in place can be found in the table below.